 Your greatest asset is in fact, your ability to earn income for the next 5, 10, 40 years.
 As a living, breathing human with personal and financial responsibilities, you are worth a lot – not just to yourself but to others.
-Personal Insurance is all about understanding and protecting the value of your most priceless asset – you, and ensuring you are better prepared for the future.
+Personal Insurance is all about understanding and protecting the value of your most priceless asset – you, and ensuring you are best prepared for the future.

-So what insurance does what?
+Which insurance does what?

 - Life Insurance – if you have family and debts, you probably should have life insurance.
 A common misconception is to only insure the ‘bread winner.’
 If you have young children with a spouse at home, the replacement costs, not working, caring for children that have just lost a parent can be enormous.
 Consider your position.

-So why have these insurances?
+Why have these insurances?

 Firstly replacement of income.
 If you suffer a trauma event, it is likely that you will need some time off work; therefore a lump sum payment can replace your income so you can concentrate on treatment, rehabilitation and spending time with family.
 Household bills and living expenses will continue so payment could assist with these.